roubles/maclock/README.md

 # maclock - Command Line OSX Screen Lock

-A simple bash script to lock your macs from the command line.
+A simple bash script to lock your mac from the command line.

 By default maclock will just launch the screen saver, but it can also mute the audio and put the display to sleep.